 Whichever way you look at it, WordPress is the foundation your website is built on.
 The WordPress theme or framework you choose is the toolkit you decide to build your website with.

-WordPress themes are the best thing to ever happen for small businesses as far as web development goes.
+WordPress themes and page builders are the best thing to ever happen for small businesses as far as web development goes.

-The best WordPress themes on the market provide you with tens of thousands of pounds of development work for between $50–250.
-These are called premium themes that you can purchase from theme marketplaces like Themeforest.
+The best of them on the market provide you with tens of thousands of pounds of development work for between $50–250.

-Out of the box, these premium Themes can be used to build just about anything.
+Out of the box, these tools can be used to build just about anything.

 They come with built in easy to use page builders, are fully responsive, bundled with amazing plugins, contain infinite styling and customization options and tons of easy to install demos.

 Some themes and frameworks I’d recommend are:

 - Divi Page Builder— the best option if you are not technical and to want build a beautiful website, visually.
 Easy to use visual drag and drop, tons of free templates, elements and demo content, great customer support and heaps of free online tutorials.